adcybulski/adcybulski.github.io/_pages/about.md

 ======

 In the past my research in the field of Information Studies has focused on:
-* (the surveillance performed by home videogame consoles)
+* Surveillance performed by home videogame consoles
 * E-sports, spectatorship and gender identity
 * Facial recognition and body tracking technologies
 * Privacy and disclosure policies among Canadian ISPs
 * Public knowledge of CCTV technology & policy

 In a past life I was an American historian studying:
-* the history of the evangelical movement
+* the history of the Evangelical movement
 * Comic books
 * Cities and their infrastructure